 Mapping the Dayton Community: Geovisualizing Relationships through Design

-11' x 14' (base layer); digital print on Belgian linen; graphite; letterpress printing
+11' x 14' (base layer); digital print on Belgian linen; graphite; acrylic paint; letterpress printing

 This kind of social research will forge lasting positive economic impact in the Dayton community as it elevates interest in this city through the visual representation of human connection and support.
 It will also reveal ways to strengthen food access within areas of despair.
 This research captures Dayton, Ohio today and the people networking to keep it economically viable while showing areas that are in need of stronger connections to resources.
 This social mapping project will emphasize mapping as both a means for understanding how the downtown Dayton communities access and share resources and will serve as a tool for empowering communities to better place access to these resources.
 The field of graphic design is addressing concerns around the role and process of what we do and why.
 The common misconception of graphic design as simply advertising ephemera and campaigns has stemmed a movement to educate about the role of design in the twenty-first century.
 This project not only contributes to the redefining of graphic design but it brings to the foreground the heart of the matter— food security and economic inequalities.
 The designer who creates “meaning” is the designer who harvests “meaningful” results.

 SIDENOTE: The performance of letterpress printing during the exhibition was about the preservation of an antiquated technology that is essential to the field of graphic design and my research.

 Download Video Processes Below